Keyboard shortcuts

 Output retrieval & storage

-While UVSet and Concentrations are enough for the purpose of setting up the simulation and running simulation steps, we are going to need one more thing for the purpose of retrieving GPU output on the CPU side.
+While InOut and Concentrations are enough for the purpose of setting up the simulation and running simulation steps, we are going to need one more thing for the purpose of retrieving GPU output on the CPU side.
 Namely a Vulkan buffer that the CPU can access.

-We could reuse the UV struct for this purpose, but if you pay attention to how the simulation output is actually used, you will notice that the io module only writes the V species’ concentration to the HDF5 file.
+We could adapt the old UV struct for this purpose, but if you pay attention to how the simulation output is actually used, you will notice that the io module only writes the V species’ concentration to the HDF5 file.
 And while passing an entire UV struct to this module anyway was fine when direct data access was possible, it is becoming wasteful if we now need to perform an expensive GPU-to-CPU transfer of the full (U, V) dataset only to use the V part exclusively later on.

 pub struct VBuffer {